Wilvert/DevStory/README.md

-﻿# Cosmic
+﻿# DevStory
-Cosmic is a server emulator for Global MapleStory (GMS) version 83.
+DevStory is a server emulator for Global MapleStory (GMS) version 83.

 ## Introduction

-Cosmic launched on March 2021.
+DevStory launched on March 2021.
 It is based on code from a long line of server emulators spanning over a decade - starting with OdinMS (2008) and ending with HeavenMS (2019).

 This is mainly a Java based project, but there are also a bunch of scripts written in JavaScript.